Samizo-AITL/zenn-articles/articles/en/07_other/02_ai-video-lab.md

 title: Why I Tested AI Video as Educational Material — and Chose to Walk Away
 ---

-# 🎞️ 【Video:02】Why I Tested AI Video as a Teaching Medium — and Chose to Walk Away
+# 【Video】🎞️ 02.
+Why I Tested AI Video as a Teaching Medium — and Chose to Walk Away
 topics: ["ai", "education", "design", "prompt", "runway"]

 ---